theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 The result should be a pdf file with the correct page labels.(For the purposes the demonstration, I will move the file to the `corpus` directory:
  `mv repaginate.pdf ./corpus/HdN\ German.pdf`{.bash})

 At this point the file is ready to use for searches.
 One can build up several such pdfs in the same way, place them in a single directory, and search them all at once.
-For this demonstration we are also going to establish a file naming convention that will help produce a useful report at the end.
+For this demonstration we are also going to establish a file naming convention that makes it easy to produce a useful report at the end.
 The convention is convenient, but arbitrary, and is necessary only if you want to use my `awk`{.bash} script without modification.
 You are free to re-write it to follow some other convention.
 The included `awk`{.bash} script is designed to use pdfs with filenames that begin with an abbreviation designating the collection, followed by a space, followed by any other text.
 For example, if one has the *Hymns on the Church*, the *Hymns on Faith*, and the *Metrical Discourses on Faith*, the filenames for each would be: `HdE <whatever>.pdf`{.markdown} and `HdF <whatever>.pdf`{.markdown} and `SdF <whatever>.pdf`{.markdown}.

 ## Phase 2: Explore